-- Wireless capabilities.
-Multiple-input multiple-output (MIMO) technology allows iPhone devices to use multiple antennas for faster data rates, improving the reliability of the network connection.
-This is especially critical for VoIP, where interruptions in connectivity can result in dropped or missed calls.
-All current iPhone models support Cisco Wi-Fi Optimization and Cisco Wi-Fi Analytics. - Screen size.
-Many screen sizes are available to choose from, starting with iPhone 13 and iPhone 12 (6.1 inches diagonally) and iPhone SE (4.7 inches diagonally).
-In comparison, single-purpose devices for VoIP calls can weigh more, have a smaller screen and lack the vast catalogue of apps available for iPhone. - Processing power. iPhone 13 is powered by A15 Bionic-the smartest, most advanced chip in a smartphone, featuring Apple's next-generation Neural Engine. iPhone 12 uses the A14 Bionic chip, and iPhone SE uses A13 Bionic.
+- Screen size.
+Many screen sizes are available to choose from, starting with iPhone 15 and iPhone 14 (6.1 inches diagonally) and iPhone SE (4.7 inches diagonally).
+In comparison, single-purpose devices for VoIP calls can weigh more and have a smaller screen. - Processing power. iPhone 15 is powered by A16 Bionic the smartest, most advanced chip in a smartphone. iPhone 14 and iPhone SE use the A15 Bionic chip.
 BCMA requires that chips have fast processing power. - Battery life.
-For a one-to-one deployment, if nurses' shifts are only 12 hours long, hospitals can choose to deploy newer device models with longer battery life, like iPhone 13-reducing the need for an added battery pack. iPhone 13 and iPhone 12 support MagSafe accessories and wireless chargers, if external battery power is needed during a shift. iPhone SE has the capability of fast charge, which charges the device up to 50 percent in 30 minutes with an 18W adapter (sold separately). - Camera resolution.
-All iPhone devices feature a 12-megapixel camera.
-Some app vendors-such as Alertive, Allscripts, Careflow, Epic, Nervecentre, MEDITECH and Vocera-use the native camera for soft scanning, enabling BCMA without requiring a specialized sled. - Splash, water and dust resistance.
-Under IEC standard 60529, iPhone 13 and iPhone 12 are rated IP68 and iPhone SE is rated IP67.
-The IP rating is a standard of measurement created to show how resistant a device is to dirt, dust and water. - NFC reader. iPhone 13, iPhone 12 and iPhone SE support native background tag scanning for reading NFC tags.
+For an assigned deployment, if nurses' shifts are only 12 hours long, hospitals can choose to deploy newer device models with longer battery life, like iPhone 15 or iPhone 14 reducing the need for an added battery pack. iPhone 15 and iPhone 14 support MagSafe accessories and wireless chargers, if external battery power is needed during a shift.
+All iPhone devices have the capability of fast charge, which charges the device up to 50 percent in 30 minutes with a 20W adapter (sold separately).

+- Camera resolution.
+All iPhone devices feature a 12-megapixel camera with newer models supporting 48-megapixels.
+Some app vendors - such as Alertive, Altera, Careflow, Epic, Nervecentre, MEDITECH, and Vocera - use the native camera for soft scanning, enabling BCMA without requiring a specialized sled. - Splash, water, and dust resistance.
+Under IEC standard 60529, iPhone 15 and iPhone 14 are rated IP68 and iPhone SE is rated IP67.
+The IP rating is a standard of measurement created to show how resistant a device is to dirt, dust, and water. - NFC reader. iPhone 15, iPhone 14, and iPhone SE support native background tag scanning for reading NFC tags.
 This means that the system scans for and reads NFC data without requiring users to scan tags using an app.
 The system displays a pop-up notification each time it reads a new tag.
 After the user taps the notification, the system delivers the tag data to the appropriate app.
 If the iPhone is locked, the system prompts the user to unlock it before providing the tag data to the app.